Subtree Mode and Applications: Experimental Evaluation

 \subparagraph{Impact of $\Delta$.} Figs.~\ref{fig:webkb_time_delta} to~\ref{fig:vir_time_delta} show the runtime for varying~$\Delta$ and fixed $N$; we fixed $N$ by removing letters from each string evenly, so that the remaining strings have total length $N=2,000,000$ for \WebKB, $N=62,500,000$ for \Genes, and $N=10^9$ for \VIR.
 Again, \SCM was \emph{faster than \BAIII by at least $15$ and $26$ times on average}.
 For example, when $\Delta=800,000$ in \Genes (see Fig.~\ref{fig:gene_time_delta}), \SCM took only about $20$ seconds while \BAIII about $8$ minutes.
 Figs.~\ref{fig:webkb_mem_delta} to~\ref{fig:vir_mem_delta} show the peak memory consumption for the experiments of Figs.~\ref{fig:webkb_time_delta} to~\ref{fig:vir_time_delta}.
 Again, \SCM was more space-efficient than \BAIII; it needed \emph{at least $9\%$ and up to $17\%$ less memory}.

-\paragraph{Case Study: Uniform Pattern Mining.}~ We consider collections whose strings represent different user subpopulations and solve the \CPM problem with large $\epsilon$.
-We identify patterns revealing behavioral preferences that prevail in these subpopulations.
+\paragraph{Case Study: Uniform Pattern Mining.}~We consider collections whose strings represent different user subpopulations and solve the \CPM problem with large $\epsilon$.
+As will be discussed later, each letter in each string represents a movie genre, book genre, or product price tier, and \CPM discovers \emph{all} substrings with bounded difference in terms of their frequencies in the strings of the collection.
+There is \emph{no other restriction} to the type of patterns that can be discovered, which makes \CPM challenging.
+For example, if one could restrict the length of the mined patterns and/or their items (e.g., to be semantically similar movie genres), then the problem space becomes smaller and other approaches such as those based on inverted indexes may be more suitable.
+However, actionable patterns (e.g., the pattern comprised of the $4$ non-semantically similar letters/items \texttt{Comedy Drama Romance Comedy} that we mined) may be missed.
+In our case study, we discover patterns revealing behavioral preferences that prevail in these subpopulations.
 For each pattern, we refer to literature supporting that it is in fact prevailing in these subpopulations.